 Kieron became a trustee in June 2012 but has been a supporter of Momentum since its foundation in 2004.
 That was the year that his 17 year old daughter Fiona died from a brain tumour.
 Fiona received excellent care during her time in hospital but there is no doubt she would have benefitted from the hugely improved facilities for children and teenagers created by Momentum.
 Kieron has spent his career in the City of London.
 He is an executive director of JP Morgan and a fellow of the Chartered Institute for Securities and Investment.
 He is also an advisor to the trustees of Holy Cross Prep School in Kingston and Chairman of the 1930 Fund for District Nurses.

 Victor de Cruz

-Victor is our newest Trustee, joining the board in March 2016.
+Victor joined the board in March 2016.
 He is a solicitor, with his own firm specialising in civil and commercial dispute.